gangesankaya/Db2onCloud/encryption.md

 {: shortdesc}

 The following methods are used to secure your data:
--  The default keys are managed by Key Protect.
-Bring-your-own-key (BYOK) for encryption is also available through Key Protect Integration. backups are encrypted.
+-  The default keys are managed by [Key Protect](https://cloud.ibm.com/docs/key-protect?topic=key-protect-importing-keys).
+Bring-your-own-key [BYOK](https://test.cloud.ibm.com/docs/Db2onCloud?topic=Db2onCloud-key-protect-v2) for encryption is also available through Key Protect Integration. backups are encrypted.
 - Data in motion is encrypted through SSL/TLS.
 The current supported version of this encryption is TLS 1.2.
-- All Db2 on Cloud storage is provided on storage encrypted with LUKS using AES-256.
+- All Db2 on Cloud storage is provided on storage encrypted using AES-256 encryption.
 - Backplane network connectivity is supported through IBM Cloud Service Endpoints
 - Database-level security is supported through Role-Based Access Control (RBAC) and Row and Column Access Control (RCAC)